 Accessories play a major role while designing your kid's bedroom, so it’s important to keep the canvas neutral and sophisticated, add the fun with fixtures and fittings that are inexpensive and easily replaced through your child’s different phases.
 Crafting some decorative bunting or printing your own graphics for framing is a great way to catch the do-it-yourself fever.
 One of our favourite DIY accessories to add to your child’s bedroom is a cosy tipi corner, where they can hang out and have space for their imagination.

 Invest for the Future

 Well-designed investment pieces will follow your kids through their childhoods and teach them how to appreciate and live among beautiful things from an early age.
 Selecting pieces that will work for their current phase, their next phase and anything that might come after is the smartest decision you can make when thinking of decorating ideas for your kid's bedroom.
 Ideally, you want to choose furniture that is built to withstand the test of time and to serve multiple functions, especially when looking to transition a room from space for an infant to a space fit for a child.

 How about a crib come child’s bed or a changing table come desk, to see your child from baby to primary school?

 Do you have a junior book collector in the house?

-Fulfill your child’s desire to read!
+Our last idea for decorating your kid's bedroom is books - fulfill your child’s desire to read!
 Books add colour, character & fun - the books your kid likes will be ever-changing and so the room will be reflective of their phase.
 Storage is essential and there are abundant inventive ways to display their books; DIY book bins are easily accessible for your children and will match any themed room, Picture ledges are also growing popular these days and they make the perfect book storage.